SamuelTrottier/cypress-forms-commands/README.md

 # cypress-forms-commands

-**cypress-forms-commands** is a set of commands destined to simplify form filling and validation.
+**cypress-forms-commands** is a set of commands destined to simplify form filling and validation, by making it really easy to write and read tests that fill or validate forms.

 It provides two main functions: